Man wanted for questioning in fatal Barrigada crash

 "Sablan is believed to be armed and considered dangerous and should not be approached," police stated.

-Information can also be submitted anonymously through the Guam Crime Stoppers at guam.crimestoppersweb.com.
+Information also can be submitted anonymously through Guam Crime Stoppers at guam.crimestoppersweb.com.
 Information will remain completely confidential and a cash reward of up to $1,000 could be paid if the information provided leads to an arrest and grand jury indictment.